 Gratitude is proven to reduce stress

-We explain what gratitude really means, share 2 positive effects of gratitude that reduce caregiver stress, and suggest a simple way to add a little gratitude to your day.
+We explain what gratitude really means, share 2 positive effects of gratitude that reduce caregiver stress, and suggest an easy way to add a little gratitude to your day.

 Gratitude isn’t about ignoring bad things